aleen42/todo-lists/README.md

 ### Pocessing

+- [ ] Read the book named "[O`Reilly] Regular Expressions Cookbook", and learn about the basic of the Regular Expression in JavaScript before learning about their performance.

 - [ ] Complete the reading of a book named "[O`Reilly] High Performance JavaScript".
 - [ ] Planing to complete a project for parsing sites to calculate the cross-browsered compatibility of any elemnts or functions used in it.
 (The project will be named as "caniuse-parser".
 - [ ] Optimize the project of drawing in JavaScript, and see how to draw color in a smart way.